q8e4/Forecasting-Hourly-Energy-Consumption-using-ARH-1-/README.md

 ## Acknowledgements

-* Amantay Nurlanuly, UG 3, Economics student for carrying out an experiment.
+* Amantay Nurlanuly, third-year Economics student for carrying out an experiment.
 * **Nixtla** for *NeuralForecast* and *TimeGPT* APIs.